 Dealing With Blisters

 Even if you have the perfect shoe or boots with the best socks it is likely that you will have to deal with a blister at some point during your month walking the Camino de Santiago.
 Making sure you have the right walking shoes/boots and that they are well broken in is a good start.
-Basically blisters occur as the result of friction between your foot and boot or socks; if you feel a small stone or bit of sand in your boots it is best to just take a break and deal with it, sometimes it is just too tempting to think it is only 30 minutes or such to the next town or village – it is best to deal with immediately, take the time to look after your feet after all they will carry you far – hopefully all the way to Santiago.
+Basically, blisters occur as the result of friction between your foot and boot or socks; if you feel a small stone or bit of sand in your boots it is best to just take a break and deal with it, sometimes it is just too tempting to think it is only 30 minutes or such to the next town or village – it is best to deal with immediately, take the time to look after your feet, after all, they will carry you far – hopefully all the way to Santiago.

-There are two main camps of thought regarding blisters: one like me, use a needle and thread the other prefer to cover it with plasters, band aids, Compeed and even duct tape.
+There are two main camps of thought regarding blisters: one like me, use a needle and thread the other prefer to cover it with plasters, band-aids, Compeed and even duct tape.
 When I get a blister I stop.
 I get out my needle and thread and use the needle to leave a bit of thread in the blister to drain it.
 This seems to be the most common way of treatment.
 Then I make sure the area around the blister is covered with an antiseptic cream or betadine; both of these can be bought locally in Spain, betadine comes in small yellow bottles and one bottle should last your whole Camino.

 My other half prefers to use Compeed.
 I have tried to use them, however for me it just falls off or moves around on my foot – she swears by it, I hate it.
 A lot of the blister prevention cure advice is contradictory, you can read some of it here, here and here on the forum.
 Compeed is a blister product sold in Europe.
+Here is a full post on blister care.

 Tendonitis or Shin Splints

 Tendons attach the muscles to the bones in your body.
 There will be a lot of muscles used on a much more regular basis if you are walking 20 or 25km every day compared to your daily routine.
 Examples of tendonitis are tennis elbow and repetitive strain injury – like with a mouse on the computer.
-The advice for treatment always appears to be rest, that however can be difficult on the Camino.
+The advice for treatment always appears to be rest, however can be difficult on the Camino.
 It is possible to stay more than one night in albergues / hostels when there are medical reasons and generally I have found they will do their best to help.

 For me, prevention is always my aim and these are the main tips: don’t walk too fast, walk at your own pace and listen to your body when you should stop, rest, and eat.
 Stay hydrated, drink lots of water.
 If you start to get sore there are two anti-inflammatory drugs available over the counter in Spain the most common is ibuprofen and then there is diclofenac which is stronger – please seek medical advice or at least ask the pharmacist, they are used to giving advice and treating pilgrims.
 In this equipment thread on the forum Covey, one of our long time members who has walked the Camino several times gives his experience on ibuprofen.